joshi4/GeneDiseasePredictor/README.md

 and then you need a feature extractor for the bed files.

 Similar to Info in .vcf i think there's a field in bed to which we can tack on random stuff

+* confirm the meaning of same chrom,start,end but different nssv id ?

 ### Notes